How to Share Funds with Co-Investigators: Sub-awards

 Process

-If the sub-grant is issued from a research award that is governed by an agreement between U of T and the sponsor, that agreement is referred to as the 'Primary Agreement' for the purposes of the sub-grant agreement.
+If the sub-award is issued from a research award that is governed by an agreement between U of T and the sponsor, that agreement is referred to as the 'Primary Agreement' for the purposes of the sub-award agreement.

 Most sponsors require that co-investigator(s) be identified at the application stage or when the ‘Primary Agreement’ is finalized.
-To add or make changes to co-investigators covered by the funding, refer to the University of Toronto Research Account (UTRAC) for details on the required steps, or reach out to the Research Officer listed in the header section of the UTRAC for guidance.
+To add or make changes to co-investigators covered by the funding, refer to the UTRAC for details on the required steps, or reach out to the Research Officer listed in the header section of the UTRAC for guidance.

 What You Need to Know

-Please review the following key details about sub-grant agreements.
+Please review the following key details about sub-award agreements.

 • In some cases, the PI is free to transfer as much of the funding to a co-investigator as needed.
 In other cases, the amount intended for the co-investigator(s) is defined in the Primary Agreement, and any changes to those amounts require the sponsor’s approval first.
 Be sure to understand the rules that affect changes to transfer amounts

 • Discuss the timing of progress reports or any other forms or documents needed from the co-investigator with your RSO or IPO contact.
-Due dates can be put into the sub-grant, which will enable the PI and U of T to meet our reporting requirements to the sponsor on time.
-Beyond progress reports, the University is normally obligated to file regular financial reports with the sponsor concerning the fund, and the reports must consolidate the financial activity at sub-grantee sites
+Due dates can be put into the sub-award, which will enable the PI and U of T to meet our reporting requirements to the sponsor on time.
+Beyond progress reports, the University is normally obligated to file regular financial reports with the sponsor concerning the fund, and the reports must consolidate the financial activity at sub-awardee sites.
+Information on financial and progress reporting can be found in the UTRAC – Sub-awards page for the award.

 Cross-appointments at an Affiliated Hospital